 Caring for someone in your family with dementia can be difficult.
 The person that you are looking after may be at the beginning of their dementia journey, or further along.
 We offer families information, advice, advocacy and support on an ongoing basis for as long as you need us.
 You can drop in and out of the service as you need to, some of our families have been with us many years.

-If you live in Birmingham and have a Birmingham GP, or pay council tax to Birmingham, our services are FREE.
+If you live in Birmingham, Sandwell or Solihull and have a GP in one of these areas, or pay council tax to one of these local councils, our services are FREE.

 Information & Access To Services